 Train in our cutting-edge simulation labs equipped with the latest technology and adaptive equipment used in the field.
 This hands-on experience ensures students are well-prepared for real-world scenarios.

 Collaborate with students from other healthcare programs, fostering the teamwork skills essential in modern healthcare environments.
-Marian University is home to the Woods College of Osteopathic Medicine, the Leighton School of Nursing, and programs in Occupational and Physical Therapy.
+Marian University is home to the Wood College of Osteopathic Medicine, the Leighton School of Nursing, and programs in Occupational and Physical Therapy.

 The Marian University entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA, and its web address is www.acoteonline.org.